On the Adversarial Robustness of Vision Transformers: Related Work

 \section{Related Work}

-Transformer (\cite{t-attention}) has achieved remarkable performance on many NLP tasks, and its robustness has been studied on those NLP tasks. \cite{hsieh2019robustness,jin2020bert,shi2020rob_para,li2020bert,garg2020bae,yin2020robustness} conducted adversarial attacks on transformers including pre-trained models, and in their experiments transformers usually show better robustness compared to other models based on Long short-term memory (LSTM) or CNN, with a theoretical explanation provided in \citet{hsieh2019robustness}.
+Transformer \citep{t-attention} has achieved remarkable performance on many NLP tasks, and its robustness has been studied on those NLP tasks. \citet{hsieh2019robustness,jin2020bert,shi2020rob_para,li2020bert,garg2020bae,yin2020robustness} conducted adversarial attacks on transformers including pre-trained models, and in their experiments transformers usually show better robustness compared to other models based on Long short-term memory (LSTM) or CNN, with a theoretical explanation provided in \citet{hsieh2019robustness}.
 However, due to the discrete nature of NLP models, these studies are focusing on discrete perturbations (e.g., word or character substitutions) which are very different from small and continuous perturbations in computer vision tasks.
-Besides, \cite{Wang2020InfoBERTIR} improved the robustness of pre-trained transformers from an information-theoretic perspective, and \cite{shi2020robustness,ye2020safer,xu2020automatic} studied the robustness certification of transformer-based models.
-To the best of our knowledge, this work is the first study that investigates the adversarial robustness (against small perturbations in the input pixel space) of transformers on computer vision tasks.

-In the context of computer vision, the most relevant work is \citet{obj-detect-robust} which applies transformer encoder in the object detection task and reports better adversarial robustness.
-But the model they considered is a mix of CNN and transformer instead of the ViT model considered in this paper.
-Besides, the attacks they applied were relatively weak, and there lacks study and explanation on the benefit of adversarial robustness brought by the transformers.
+Besides, \citet{Wang2020InfoBERTIR} improved the robustness of pre-trained transformers from an information-theoretic perspective, and \citet{shi2020robustness,ye2020safer,xu2020automatic} studied the robustness certification of transformer-based models.
+Recently, there are some concurrent works studying the adversarial robustness of ViTs.
+In the context of computer vision, one earliest relevant work is \citet{obj-detect-robust} which applies transformer encoder in the object detection task and reports better adversarial robustness.
+But their considered model is a mix of CNN and transformer instead of the ViT model considered in this paper.
+Besides, the attacks they applied were relatively weak, and there lacks studies and explanations on the benefit of adversarial robustness brought by the transformers.